ibm-cloud-docs/discovery-data/nlu.md

 ## Add enrichments
 {: #nlu-task}

-To add an NLU enrichment, complete the following steps:
+To add an NLP enrichment, complete the following steps:

 1. Open your project and go to the *Manage collections* page.
 1. Click to open the collection that you want to enrich.
 1. Open the **Enrichments** tab.
-1. Scroll to find the NLU enrichment that you want to apply to your documents.
+1. Scroll to find the NLP enrichment that you want to apply to your documents.

     Both built-in enrichments and custom enrichments are listed.
 Built-in enrichments have a type value of `System`.
     {: note}